 In this post, I’ll share some reasons that I think you should enter, the benefits of doing so, some tips to help you get started, and we’ll also debunk some myths about Iron Viz in the process!

 Let’s explore some reasons to enter the competition and together we’ll bust some Iron Viz myths too.

 Reason #1: To improve your skills

 With Iron Viz it’s down to YOU to source your own data.
 The world is your oyster!
 But this also requires additional skills.
 Sourcing and preparing data is a skill in itself and one you’ll have plenty of opportunities to practice for the Iron Viz feeders.
 You’ll probably need to clean or transform your data at some point which means you’ll get the chance to practice your data preparation skills.
 This doesn’t necessarily mean you’ll need to be a wizz at Tableau Prep, Alteryx, or Python.
-You can do a lot in Excel if this is all you have available to you.
+You can do a lot in Excel or Google Sheets if these are all you have available to you.
 However, you could use this opportunity to try out a new data prep tool and learn new skills in the process.

 Aside from sourcing and preparing data, you actually need to design and build a viz!
 Iron Viz is a great opportunity to challenge yourself to try new techniques in Tableau and step out of your comfort zone.
 I have used Iron Viz as an excuse to learn new Tableau functionality or experiment with complementary tools such as Mapbox, Figma or even PowerPoint.